CV page

 Lenka Kuglerova

-I am a riparian and aquatic ecologist with specific interest in how landscape management affects our waterways.
+I am a senior lecturer in forest management with the focus on riparian and aquatic ecosystems.
 I study the interaction of terrestrial and aquatic processes and how they drive ecosystem services, forest production, species diversity, distribution of organisms, and biogeochemical cycling.
-I the applied aspect of my research I focus on how are these interactions threatened by land development, including forestry and urbanization, across multiple spatial scales.
-My long-term goal is to is to contribute to the best-management-practices around streams and rivers in order to sustain healty waters.
+In the applied aspect of my research I focus on how are these interactions threatened by land development, including forestry, across multiple spatial scales.
+My long-term goal is to is to contribute to the best-management-practices around streams and rivers in order to sustain healthy waters.

 Research